plausible/docs/docs/shopify-integration-draft.md

 ## How to track form submissions and buttons on your Shopify site

-Here's how you can track form submissions on your Shopify site ( same process buttons, they all have IDs ):
+Here's how you can track form submissions on your Shopify site ( same process buttons, they all should have IDs ):

 ### 1. Change the Plausible snippet on your site